 In this article, we would be using Adjacency List to represent a graph because in most cases it has a certain advantage over the other representation.

 Now Let’s see an example of Graph class-

 The above example shows a framework of Graph class.
 We define two private variables i.e noOfVertices to store the number of vertices in the graph and AdjList, which stores an adjacency list of a particular vertex.We used a Map Object provided by ES6 in order to implement the Adjacency list.
 Where the key of a map holds a vertex and values hold an array of an adjacent node.

 Now let’s implement functions to perform basic operations on the graph:

-- addVertex(v) – It adds the vertex v as key to adjList and initialize its values with an array.
+- addVertex(v) – It adds the vertex v as key to adjList and initializes its values with an array.

 - addEdge(src, dest) – It adds an edge between the src and dest.

-- printGraph() – It prints vertices and its adjacency list.
+- printGraph() – It prints vertices and their adjacency list.